RediSearch/RediSearch/docs/Commands.md

 * **NOSCOREIDX**: If set, we avoid saving the top results for single words.
 Saves a lot of memory, slows down searches for common single word queries.

 * **SCHEMA {field} {options...}**: After the SCHEMA keyword we define the index fields.
-They can be either numeric or textual.
+They can be numeric, textual or geographical.
 For textual fields we optionally specify a weight.
 The default weight is 1.0.

 ### Complexity
 O(1)